WWAMI - Our Regional Training Program

 - Students from Wyoming, Alaska, Montana, and Idaho complete their first year medical school curriculum in small learning groups in their respective home states.

-- Students from Washington attend one of three locations their first year, Pullman, Seattle or Spokane so can also have the benefit of small group learning by selecting Pullman or Spokane as their first year site.
+- Students from Washington attend their first year in Seattle or Spokane so can also have the benefit of small group learning by selecting Spokane as their first year site.
+WSU Spokane Medical Sciences.

 - Regional Clerkship Sites: The University of Washington School of Medicine (UWSOM) prides itself on the depth and breadth of excellent clinical educational opportunities available throughout all of the five states that comprise our WWAMI medical education program.
 The regional nature of our medical school allows our students to experience the entire gamut of medical care, both rural and urban, including private practice, community health care centers, community hospitals, and tertiary care hospitals.